 The goal of treatment is to reduce symptoms and prevent more calcium from building up in the kidneys.

 Treatment will involve methods to reduce abnormal levels of calcium, phosphate, and oxalate in the blood and urine.
 Options include making changes in your diet and taking medicines and supplements.

-If you take medicine that causes calcium loss, your health care provider will most often tell you to stop taking it.
+If you take medicine that causes calcium loss, your health care provider will tell you to stop taking it.
 Never stop taking any medicine before talking to your provider.

-Other symptoms, including kidney stones, should be treated as is appropriate.
+Other symptoms, including kidney stones, should be treated as appropriate.